 (C0.2) State the start and end date of the year for which you are reporting data.

-Start date End date Indicate if you are providing emissions data for past reporting years Select the number of past reporting years you will be providing emissions data for Reporting year April 1, 2019 March 31, 2020 Yes 1 year
+Start date End date Indicate if you are providing emissions data for past reporting years

+Reporting April 1, March 31,

+year 2020 2021

 (C0.3) Select the countries/areas for which you will be supplying data.